 Step 3 - Add the rest of the wet ingredients

-Add in the eggs, yogurt, and vanilla.
+Add in the eggs, yogurt (or sour cream), and vanilla.
 Whisk together until well combined.

 Step 4 - Add in the dry ingredients

-Add the flour, baking powder, baking soda, salt, and sugar.
+Add the flour, baking powder, baking soda, salt, and sugar to the chocolate mixture.
 Whisk until well combined.

 TIP: If you didn't bloom the cocoa in step 2, add the cocoa into the cake in this step!